batyuvitez/manduca/manduca/docs/readme.txt

  Only for testing and private usage

  = 2.0 =
  Released November 26, 2015.
-Tested by WordPress Theme Standards
+Tested against WordPress Theme Standards

- ==Special Acknowledgement ==
+== Special Acknowledgement ==

 I wish to convey special thanks to my wife: Nóra and friends: János and Áron who tested my themes many times.
 They gave me so many feedback on my work and helped me to improve Manduca.
 I have to express my appreciation to Blair in Cameroon, who reviewed my theme so many times,  and contributed to form a messy theme to a professional one.